 There are three points you must include in your initial trademark inquiry.

 - Are there any existing trademark registrations that might prohibit you from using your proposed name?

 - Is your proposed food truck name capable of registration with the USPTO so that you are able to enforce and defend it?

 There is one more point you must consider.
 There may be names and trademarks that are being used by other food trucks or restaurants that have not secured federal trademark registrations.
 These food service competitors have acquired common law rights through their use of the name, which is defined by limited geographic regions of use.
 With this result, you may not have the priority to enter a region with your proposed name as you may risk infringing such common law trademark rights.

 - Search Google to find businesses that have not registered their trademarks through the USPTO but may still have common law rights in a similar name.

 As you can see, making an educated decision for the name of a new mobile food business is not an easy task.
 It can be filled with complicated details and analysis.
 We suggest that unless you are an attorney yourself, the best way to fully understand the implications of choosing an appropriate food truck name is to consult with an attorney who has a firm grasp of US trademark law.

-We hope this article has shed some light on US tradmark law as it applies to naming your future food truck.
+We hope this article has shed some light on US trademark law as it applies to trademarking your mobile food truck name.